-Winning teams have been announced in Southeast Service Cooperative’s (SSC) 9th Annual Walking Challenge, in which over 700 individuals from 19 SSC member organizations competed.
-12 Southeastern Minnesota School Districts and seven Local Government Members participated in two separate steps-based challenges.
+Winning teams have been announced in Southeast Service Cooperative’s 10th Annual Walking Challenge, in which over 500 individuals from 17 SSC member organizations competed.
+Nine Southeastern Minnesota School Districts and seven Local Government Members participated in two separate steps-based challenges.

-Mower County was the winner in the Local Government Division.
-The rest of the rankings were as follows: Rice-Steele 911 Center – 2nd Place, Goodhue County and Austin HRA –Tied for 3rd Place.
-The honorable mention placements included – Goodhue County, Freeborn County, City of Byron, and Workforce Development, Inc. Workforce Development, Inc. was the participation winner.
+Rice-Steele 911 Center was the winner in the Local Government Division.
+The rest of the rankings were as follows: City of Dodge Center – 2nd Place, Goodhue County and Austin HRA –Tied for 3rd Place.
+The honorable mention placements included – Mower County, City of Byron, Freeborn County, and Workforce Development, Inc. City of Dodge Center was the participation winner.

 The contest, which ran the month of January, was based on the number of steps walked by participating members.
 Trophies (and bragging rights) are awarded to the winning teams.